 - On-the-job training placement.
 This helps you get work experience.

-People with mental health problems sometimes have symptoms that make decision making hard.
-It's good to prepare legal documents to help in case this happens.
+If you have a condition that can make it hard to make decisions at times, it's a good idea to prepare legal papers in case this happens.
 It's best to do this when you have few or no symptoms.

 - An advance directive tells your wishes for treatment when you have severe symptoms.

 - A durable power of attorney for health care says who will be in charge of making decisions when you can't make them for yourself.
 This document can be very helpful if your symptoms get so bad that you need someone you trust to make treatment decisions for you.

 - A power of attorney lets you choose someone to help you deal with money if your symptoms keep you from doing this on your own.
 Find someone you trust to co-sign financial documents.
 These include things like credit card applications and mortgage papers.